We may earn money or products from the companies mentioned in this post.

 When you buy Disneyland Tickets they range from 1-5 days.
 Disneyland offers single day and multi-day tickets to their parks.
 A single day ticket will vary in price based on if you are visiting during peak season, etc. but the cost is over $100/day/person for a single day ticket.

 - One day tickets can be purchased with a park hopper option (at an additional cost) which allows you to visit both Disneyland and Disney California Adventure (DCA) on the same day.
-One day Disneyland tickets prices vary by the date you plan to use them and starting February 11, 2020 have 5 tiers of pricing.
+One day Disneyland tickets prices vary by the date you plan to use them and have 6 tiers of pricing.

 Days when Disneyland expects less crowds have a lower cost.
 Days when they expect higher crowds have a higher cost.
 (As of this time, tiered pricing is only on 1 day tickets).